How To Spray Paint Home Decor White

 Distress your painted projects by hand using 3M Flexible Sandpaper ( my new fav) or regular sandpaper.
 The process is super easy and really fast.

-There is no need to try and distress all parts and edges equally.
-The finished project is much prettier and realistic when distressed in a random fashion.
+There is no need to distress all parts and edges equally.
+The finished project is much prettier and more realistic when distressed randomly.
 Perfectly imperfect is my go-to look.

 I always fold sandpaper two or three times to get a better grip on it.
 The regular sandpaper usually tears after just a bit of use but not the flexible kind.

-I counted over 15 pieces I painted in one afternoon.
+I painted over 15 pieces in one afternoon.
 This is the perfect time of year to spray paint.
-The weather is cooler and usually dry so you can spray paint outside….which is what you should do.
+The weather is cooler and usually dry, so you can spray paint outside—which is what you should do.
 Never use spray paint indoors.

 You don’t have to paint 15 items like I did.
 Maybe you want to change the décor in one room.
 Gather a few items and either spray paint them or brush paint them at the same time.
 You don’t have to use white paint….go with a favorite color.